bhauman/figwheel-main/docs/quick_start.md

 ## Amping up the REPL

-The REPL we just launched will do fine for trying simple expressions but if you are learning a new language it's nice to have a REPL that can
+The REPL we just launched will do fine for trying simple expressions but if you are learning a new language it's nice to have a more fully featured REPL that can

 * syntax highlight the code as you type it
-* allows for easy multi-line editing of expressions
+* facilitate multi-line editing of expressions
 * autocomplete the current function name that you are typing
+* display function signatures as you type
 * display the documentation for the function where your cursor is
 * display the source code of the function where your cursor is
 * allows you to query for functions that are similar to the word under your cursor

-My library [Rebel Readline](rebel) provides these features for Clojure REPLs and it will be very helpful for further explorations of using Figwheel and ClojureScript.
+My library [Rebel Readline](rebel) provides these features for Clojure REPLs and it will be very helpful while exploring how to work with Figwheel and ClojureScript.

-Add `com.bhauman/rebel-readline-cljs 0.1.4` as another dependency in your `deps.edn` file:
+To use Rebel Readline let's add `com.bhauman/rebel-readline-cljs 0.1.4` as another dependency in the `deps.edn` file:

 ```clojure
 {:deps {com.bhauman/figwheel-main {:mvn/version "0.1.4"}
         com.bhauman/rebel-readline-cljs {:mvn/version "0.1.4"}}}
 ```

-When you launch `figwheel.main` now it will detect the presence of `com.bhauman/rebel-readline-cljs` and it will launch a REPL using this new and improved terminal line reader.
+Now when you launch `figwheel.main`, it will detect the presence of `com.bhauman/rebel-readline-cljs` and it will launch a REPL using this much more capable terminal line reader.

 Let's launch `figwheel.main` again, from the `hello-cljs` directory: